Trump Nominates Patrick Shanahan to Run the Military After Historic Delay

 Shanahan, 56, was the leading contender to become Defense Secretary since James Mattis stepped down from the job on Dec.
 31. The former Boeing Co. executive has the dubious distinction of being the longest serving “Acting Defense Secretary” in the nation’s history.

-“I am honored by today’s announcement of President Trump’s intent to nominate.
-If confirmed by the Senate, I will continue the aggressive implementation of our National Defense Strategy,” he said in a statement.
-“I remain committed to modernizing the force so our remarkable Soldiers, Sailors, Airmen, and Marines have everything they need to keep our military lethal and our country safe.”

-Shanahan’s nomination was initially held up because Defense Department Inspector General had launched an investigation into whether he violated any ethics rules by promoting his longtime former employer while serving in the Trump Administration.
+Shanahan’s nomination was initially held up because the Defense Department Inspector General had launched an investigation into whether he violated any ethics rules by promoting his longtime former employer while serving in the Trump Administration.
 The Pentagon watchdog cleared him.
 Now he has another hurdle: Congress.

 Shanahan, who has relatively little foreign policy experience and no military service, would assume the top job at one of the most chaotic periods in recent history.